Danjb1/open-rival/docs/dev_quickstart.md

 The expected version numbers are listed in the [CMake build file](projects/Open-Rival/CMakeLists.txt).

 For dynamically-linked libraries:
-- Debug DLLs should be placed in the output directory (e.g. `build/projects/Open-Rival/Debug`).
+- Debug DLLs should be placed in the output directory alongside the generated executable (e.g. `build/x64/projects/Open-Rival/Debug`).
 - Release DLLs should be placed in the `dist` folder.

 ### 3) Install Resources